-Applicants to the MMR program should complete the following steps: apply for admission to the Graduate School; complete a personal history form that can be obtained in the School of Business Student Services Office; submit to the director of the MMR program an essay articulating effectively the applicant's career goals as these relate to interest in pursuing the program; and take the Graduate Management Admission Test (GMAT) prior to beginning course work.
-Applicants must also submit three letters of recommendation from individuals who can attest to the applicant's qualifications and likelihood of successful completion of degree requirements.
+Students who were not admitted at the administrative review stage can be admitted based on their potential for success in the program as ascertained by a faculty review.
+Students who are not admitted at the administrative review stage are (1) asked to complete a personal history form that can be obtained in the School of Business Student Services Office; (2) submit to the MMR program director an essay articulating the applicant's career goals as these relate to interest in pursuing the program; and (3) submit three letters of recommendation from individuals who can attest to the applicant's qualifications and likelihood of successful completion of degree requirements.
+These materials and other factors the committee deems appropriate will be reviewed by the faculty review committee, which will subsequently make a recommendation regarding admission to the program director.
+After the faculty review process, all admission decisions made by the program director are final.